VeraLlugiqi/information_security_gr7/README.md

 ## License

 This project is for educational purposes as part of Information Security coursework.
-Proejkti ne lenden siguria e infromacionit.
+Proejkti ne lenden Siguria e Infromacionit.